odygrd/quill/README.md

 ### Throughput

-Average throughput: 2.24 million msgs/sec average, total time elapsed: 1787 ms for 4000000 log messages
+The maximum throughput is measured by determining the maximum number of log messages the backend logging thread can write to the log file per second.

+When measured on the same system as the latency benchmarks mentioned above the average throughput of the backend logging thread is `4.40 million msgs/sec`

 While the primary focus of the library is not on throughput, it does provide efficient handling of log messages across multiple threads.
 The backend logging thread, responsible for formatting and ordering log messages from hot threads, ensures that all queues are emptied on a high priority basis.
 This approach prevents the need for allocating new queues or dropping messages on the hot path.
-Instead, the backend thread internally buffers log messages and writes them when the hot thread queues are empty or when a predefined limit, `backend_thread_transit_events_soft_limit`, is reached.
+Instead, the backend thread internally buffers the log messages and then writes them later when the hot thread queues are empty or when a predefined limit, `backend_thread_transit_events_soft_limit`, is reached.

 Comparing throughput with other logging libraries in an asynchronous logging scenario has proven challenging.
 Some libraries may drop log messages, resulting in smaller log files than expected, while others only offer asynchronous flush, making it difficult to determine when the logging thread has finished processing all messages.
 In contrast, Quill provides a blocking `flush()` guarantee, ensuring that every log message from the hot threads up to that point is flushed to the file.
-The maximum throughput is measured by determining the maximum number of log messages the backend logging thread can write to the file per second.

 For benchmarking purposes, you can find the code [here](https://github.com/odygrd/quill/blob/master/benchmarks/backend_throughput/quill_backend_throughput.cpp).
-When measured on the same system as the latency benchmarks mentioned earlier, logging 4 million messages resulted in a log file size of 476 MB.

-Please note that while Quill performs well in terms of throughput, its primary strength lies in its efficient handling of log messages across threads.

 ## Basic usage